UHart Preparing for New Occupational Therapy Program

 “Occupational therapy is a very rewarding career with strong demand and high salaries,” said Sarah Psillas, assistant professor and director of the Occupational Therapy program.
 “Getting to see your patients make progress and celebrate their victories is extremely gratifying.”

-The graduate program, planned to begin in summer 2022 pending accreditation review, will feature small class sizes, strong fieldwork partnerships, and research opportunities.
+The ENHP occupational therapy program offers students a number of advantages.
+Students in the combined BS/MSOT program will earn a bachelor’s and master’s degree in only five years, helping them start their careers sooner.
+The graduate program will feature small class sizes, strong fieldwork partnerships, and research opportunities.
 Students will also benefit from inter-professional education with other ENHP students in physical therapy, prosthetics/orthotics, and related allied health professions, Psillas said.